odoe/esrijso-modules/README.md

 ## esrijso-modules

+*Inspired by [node-list-dependencies](https://github.com/mrjoelkemp/node-list-dependencies), but will only create a list of Esri/Dojo specific modules.*

 Simple node app that will scan directory and create a list of only [ArcGIS API for JS](https://developers.arcgis.com/javascript/) dependencies.